 It's important to understand why these principles and techniques work so that you can solo over any progression on your own.
 Armed with this knowledge and practicing in a musical context will give you the lead guitar confidence to solo over any progression, song, or jam.
-So take the time to learn the whys - its critical.
+So take the time to learn the whys - it's a critical step.